Joshua-Hwang/school2019-2/lilypond/README.md

 For more information please look at the `report.tex`

 # to do
-Forcing the first point to time 0 is not okay.
-Instead we realise all our times then transform the set by the minimum.

 Focus on better algorithms and where the bottlenecks might be.

 Maybe reduce to C.